 This could be why so many archers prefer outdoor practice AND competition.
-But I still think it hold value in the overall discipline.
+But I still think it holds value in the overall discipline.

 Outdoor archery (field or target) is arguably more enjoyable and intellectually challenging than indoor shooting.
-This mostly has to do with longer rounds, different distances, and setting.
+This mostly has to do with longer rounds, different distances, and settings.

 An interesting thing tends to happen when archers move from indoors to outdoors that you should be aware of: Giving too much attention to equipment and tuning often leads to less attention on shooting and practicing techniques.
 Weird, right?